 Additionally, applicants for the master’s program must:

-Graduate certificate students do not qualify for financial aid.
-However, if a certificate student applies to the MAMC program and is accepted, he or she is then eligible to apply for assistance.
+Federal financial aid is not available for certificate students.
+If a certificate student applies to a UF CJC Online master’s program and is accepted, he or she is then eligible to apply for financial assistance.

 UF CJC Online programs are not eligible for graduate assistantships, Employee Education Program (EEP), fellowships, scholarships, state tuition waiver, or the Santa Fe College waiver (Florida).